The Scottish Maternity Early Warning System (MEWS)

-To support local implementation of MEWS, SPSP Maternity has produced resources available to download.
+To support local implementation of MEWS, Scottish Patient Safety Programme (SPSP) maternity care has produced resources available to download.
 Lanyard / pocket cards and poster for local implementation as well as the chart are on this page for download

 There is no copyright restriction on the MEWS chart however anyone looking to reproduce the chart and lanyard cards:

 - The chart must not be modified/amended in any way.

 - MEWS charts must be reproduced in full colour.

 - Please use the high-resolution versions of the chart attached to this page

 MEWS is designed to account for the normal physiological changes of pregnancy.
 The intention of MEWS is to improve recognition of pregnant and postnatal women at risk of clinical deterioration and facilitate early

 intervention.
 The tool is intended to guide clinical judgement and not replace it.
 MEWS uses a simple yellow and red color code as a trigger.
 All triggers should be added up and documented at the bottom of the MEWS each time observations are recorded.